Banking & Finance 2024

 The courts of Norway will enforce final and conclusive judgments of states party to the Lugano Convention of 2007 and/or obtained in any UK jurisdiction (subject to the terms of the convention of 12 June 1961 between the United Kingdom and Norway providing for the reciprocal recognition and enforcement of judgments in civil matters).
 A judgment of a foreign court or tribunal of a state not party to the Lugano Convention can be directly enforceable in Norway subject to fulfilling certain requirements.

-The rights of a secured creditor must be respected in both individual and joint enforcement, however bankruptcy proceedings will generally limit the secured party’s participation in the joint proceedings, as they will be led by a liquidator appointed by the court.
+The rights of a secured creditor must be respected in both individual and joint enforcement, however, bankruptcy proceedings will generally limit the secured party’s participation in the joint proceedings, as they will be led by a liquidator appointed by the court.
 An automatic stay of up to six months may apply before the security is enforced on an individual basis.
-Exceptions apply, however, including in respect of security granted under the Financial Collateral Act as described above.
+Exceptions apply, however, including in respect of security granted under the Financial Collateral Act as described in 6.1 Enforcement of Collateral by Secured Lenders.

 The rules for payment of dividends to (unsecured) creditors in an insolvency are complex and follow from mandatory provisions of law.
 Generally, the waterfall can be described as follows: